gohugoio/hugo/content/project-organization/configuration.md

 ## All Configuration Variables, YAML

 The following is a list of Hugo-defined variables.
-The values assigned to each of the variables represents the default value used by Hugo if you not specifically change the value in your configuration.
+The values provided in this example represent the default values used by Hugo if not otherwise specified.

 {{% input "config.yml" %}}
 ```yaml